-Traditionally, two types of wood were used for storing and ageing cognac, either from the Limousin or Troncais forests.
+Traditionally, two types of wood are used for storing and ageing Cognac, either from the Limousin or Troncais forests.
 Limousin is a natural forest that produces wide grain pedunculate oak.
 Godet use wood from the Troncais timber forest producing fine grain sessile oak.
 Godet keeps eau de vie in Troncais casks for a maximum of 12 months as the tannins are considered undesirable.
-For mature cognac that’s destined to reach upwards of 60 years, plain/exhausted casks are a must.
+For mature Cognac that’s destined to reach upwards of 60 years, plain/exhausted casks are a must.
 After 60 years [Godet’s limit] in barrels the spirit is then moved to vats or demijohns before bottling, ‘but in the beginning you start with the grape’, says Jean philosophically, ‘…. first and foremost you have a flower before the fruit is formed’.
 Like whisky, the oak ageing is important but more crucial is the floral-fruit quality of the wine to be distilled.
-98-99% of cognac vineyards presently grow Ugni Blanc grapes.
+98-99% of Cognac vineyards presently grow Ugni Blanc grapes.
 It’s far more resistant to phylloxera which pretty much wiped out more traditional varieties such as Colombard and Folle Blanche [also known as Picpoule].
 Godet begun replanting Folle Blanche back in the 1980’s.
-He says the success of the re-introduction of the family strain of Folle Blanche is risky because of its susceptibility/fragility whilst success of the re-release of Folle Blanche cognac comes down to hard work and pure dedication.
+He says the success of the re-introduction of the family strain of Folle Blanche is risky because of its susceptibility/fragility whilst success of the re-release of Folle Blanche Cognac comes down to hard work and pure dedication.

 Jean Jacques says he intended this to be aged around 20 years although some websites claim the market release is around 15.
 There’s no information about the age on the Godet website, not that it matters greatly.